1. Warren Hastings was the first ___________.

 Explanation: He avoided expensive wars and focused on diplomacy due to financial crisis.

-73. Hastings’ role in Indian wars was often criticized in Britain as:
+73. Hastings’ role in Indian wars was often criticized in Britain as___________.

 A) Wasteful and aggressive